monitoringartist/dockbix-agent-xxl/README.md

 be closed with reference to this README section.

-Known issue: a systems with recent kernel (4.8.4 and above) might have a problem to start agent properly (docker logs: terminated with signal 11).
+Known issue: a systems with recent kernel (4.8.4 and above) might have a problem to start agent properly (issue in the docker logs: `terminated with signal 11`).

 # Author